-It’s my first tablescape of the season, and to say I’m excited would be an understatement!
-I love doing table settings, and sadly, over the last several months there hasn’t been much of a need for them.
+It’s my first tablescape of the season, and to say I’m excited would be an understatement.
+I love doing table settings, and this season is the perfect time to indulge!

 I hadn’t done a neutral fall table in a few years, so I knew I wanted to explore that again.
-However, because this year has been anything but normal, I also really wanted to celebrate the holiday by doing a table that honored the traditional.
+However, I also really wanted to celebrate the holiday by doing a table that honored the traditional.

 So an overall neutral tone, with pears as an accent, creates an autumnal palette but in a softer way.